rsmp-nordic/rsmp_sxl_vms/docs/pages/component_types.md

 - set blinking

 ## Text display
 Used for showing one or more lines of text.

-It has a width and height measured in characters.
-Text is UTF-8 encoded, to make it easy to handle international characters, as well as emoji.
+Text is UTF-8 encoded.

 A fixed-width text display is the simplest.
 The display consists of blocks, each with a fixed width.
 Each block can show a single character.
 A fixed numbers of characters fit per line.
 Only fixed-width fonts can be shown.

-A variable-width text display is not divided into horizonal blocks and is essential ly a type of pixel display.
+A variable-width text display is not divided into horizonal blocks and is essentially a type of pixel display.
 Different characters take up different amount of horizonal space.
-The number of characters that fit on what characters are shown, the font and the font-size.
-The readability can be better that a fixed-width font.
+The number of characters that fit on what characters are shown, depends font and the font-size.
-Fixed-width font can be shown on a variable-width display.

-### Interfact
+### Interface
 - set text
 - set font
 - set horizonal and vertical alignment